 7. Testosterone is a potent vasodilator and at physiologic concentrations can induce coronary artery dilation and increases coronary blood flow in men with established coronary artery disease .
 Webb CM, McNeill JG, Hayward CS, Zeigler D, Collins P: Effects of testosterone on coronary vasomotor regulation in men with coronary heart disease.
 Circulation 100:1690–1696, 1999.

 8. Testosterone levels at optimized physiologic levels improve insulin resistance by improving insulin receptor function .
 Osuna JA, Gomez-Perez R, Arata-Bellabarba G, Villaroel V. Relationship between BMI, total testosterone, sex hormone-binding-globulin, leptin, insulin and insulin resistance in obese men.
 Arch Androl.
 2006 Sep-Oct;52(5):355-61.

 9. Men with low free and total testosterone were shown to have higher incidence of hyperinsuinemia .
-Simon D, Charles MA, Nahoul K, Orssaud G, Kremski J, Hully V, Joubert E, Papoz L, Eschwege E: Association between plasma total testosterone and cardiovascular risk factors in healthy adult men: the Telecom Study.
+Simon D, Charles MA, Nahoul K, Orssaud G, Kremski J, Hully V, Joubert E, Papoz L, Eschwege E: Association between plasma total testosterone and cardiovascular risk factors in healthy adult men aged 30 and above: the Telecom Study.
 J Clin Endocrinol Metab 82:682–685, 1997.

 10. Optimized physiological levels of testosterone improved erectile dysfunction in men .
 Carrier S, Zvara P, Lue TF.
 Erectile dysfunction.
 Endocrinol Metab Clin North Am.
 1994;23:773-782.